5 random facts about me

 4. I won the Minnesota bodybuilding championship

-While working out one day, I was approached by an older gentlemen who asked me if I ever thought about competing in bodybuilding.
-At first, I was really turned off by the idea of what the sport represented.
+While working out one day, I was approached by an older gentleman who asked me if I had ever considered competing in bodybuilding.
+At first, I was really turned off by the idea.
 After several months of being asked by the same guy, I finally said OK.
 After my first show, I was so impressed by the friendliness of the people in the bodybuilding community that I was sold.
-Three years later, I won the overall Mr. Minnesota Bodybuilding Championship.
-This moment is really important to me because it allowed me to see how one person can believe in you even when you do not believe in yourself.
+Three years later, I won the overall title for the Mr. Minnesota Bodybuilding Championship.
+This moment is really important to me because it opened my eyes to how a person can believe in you even when you do not believe in yourself.

 5. I have volunteered throughout my community